 In Illinois, assisted living facilities have a duty to monitor for dangerous conditions that might lead to an injury.
 They must also quickly and adequately respond to hazards or signs of distress as they arise.

-Assisted living facilities in Chicago are governed by the Assisted Living and Shared Housing Act.
+These facilities in Chicago are governed by the Assisted Living and Shared Housing Act.
 There are specific obligations and limitations on how the facility should be ran and maintained.
-This is important because when our loved ones are in an assisted living facility in Chicago, we want them to be safe and well cared for.
+This is important because when our loved ones are in a facility in Chicago, we want them to be safe and well cared for.
 With that being said, it’s unfortunate when accidents happen.
-It’s also unfortunate because many injuries sustained by residents of an assisted living facility look as if they are caused by an accident.
+It’s also unfortunate because many injuries sustained by residents of a facility look as if they are caused by an accident.

 If your loved one is a resident in an assisted living facility in Chicago and was involved in an accident, you should contact Malman Law for a free case evaluation.
-Our team is passionate about protecting residents in assisted living facilities.
+Our team is passionate about protecting residents.
 Our evaluation team includes a Registered Nurse with more than 30 years of experience.
 Call or contact us to schedule your free consultation.

 When our loved ones become residents of an assisted nursing facility, we want nothing but the best for them.
-Yet, often when our loved ones are being abused in the assisted living facility, they may be hesitant to tell you what’s going on.
+Yet, often when our loved ones are being abused, they may be hesitant to tell you what’s going on.
 The most common forms of abuse that occurs in assisted living facilities include:

 If you believe that your loved one is being abused in a Chicago assisted living facility, contact Malman Law right away.
 We provide free initial consultations.
 Malman Law cares about the well-being of assisted living facilities.
 We have an RN on staff to help our attorneys evaluate these cases.
 Call to schedule your free initial consultation.

-Unfortunately, abuse in assisted living facilities happen more often than we’d all like to think.
-Over the last 20 years, we’ve witnessed some of the horrors associated with assisted living facilities.
-Abuse can happen even in the most respected Chicago assisted living facilities.
-Often, loved ones in assisted living facilities are ashamed of what’s happened to them and they may not want to step forward to tell you what’s going on.
+Unfortunately, abuse happens more often than we’d all like to think.
+Over the last 25 years, we’ve witnessed some of the horrors associated with assisted living facilities.
+Abuse can happen even in the most respected Chicago facilities.
+Often, loved ones are ashamed of what’s happened to them and they may not want to step forward to tell you what’s going on.
 In some cases, residents never get the chance to tell someone what’s happening to them because they die from their injuries.
 This is why it is important for you to be able to recognize signs of abuse in assisted living facilities.